College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

-UW - Green Bay is a medium-sized public university located in the medium-sized city of Green Bay.
-This university ranks 27th out of 46 colleges for overall quality in the state of Wisconsin.
+UW - Green Bay is a medium-sized public university located in the city of Green Bay.
+This university ranks 27th out of 46 schools for overall quality in the state of Wisconsin.

-There were about 61 natural resources & conservation students who graduated with this degree at UW - Green Bay in the most recent data year.
-Students who receive their degree from the natural resources & conservation program make an average of $36,461 in their early career salary.
+There were approximately 36 natural resources & conservation students who graduated with this degree at UW - Green Bay in the most recent data year.
+Those natural resources & conservation students who get their degree from University of Wisconsin - Green Bay make $4,675 more than the typical natural resources & conservation student.

 More information about a degree in natural resources & conservation from University of Wisconsin - Green Bay